7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Compute-Resources/Azure-Administration-Azure-Resource-Manager.md

 - Azure Policies
 - ARM Templates

-Azure Resource Manager is a like gate keeper with Authenication (AD) as all requests flow through ARM.
-Requestes on the left and Resources on the right
+Azure Resource Manager is a like gate keeper with Authentication (AD) as all requests flow through ARM.
+Requests on the left and Resources on the right
 ![](wherearmisinazure.png)

+Terminology:
+- resource: a virtual machine, storage account, web app, database, load balancer, virtual network
+- resource group: a group of resource as an object for ease of management
+- resource provider: a **infrastructure as a service** that providers resources and operations for working with an Azure Services
+- template: [[JSON]] template defining various
+- declarative syntax: statement of intent of a desired state: `install $application `

 Scoping:
 - Management Groups